EOSIO/eos/docs/01_nodeos/07_concepts/15_private_chain_access/index.md

   - Transaction recording and tracking using hash references of private chain data to a parent chain of consortium members.

 * Supply Chain Solutions:
-  - Private messaging between Clients to exchange confidential messages between trading partners by leveraging EPCIS technology and standards.
+  - Private messaging between Clients to exchange confidential messages between trading partners by leveraging [EPCIS](https://www.gs1.org/standards/epcis) technology and standards.
   - Blockchain as a shared, immutable ledger to register the proof of the authenticity of transactions and execute smart contracts.
 The blockchain will enforce business rules, such as only one company can have legal ownership of a serialized unit at a given time.
-  - zk-SNARKs or another method of enhancing privacy to ensure no business data is revealed.
+  - Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARKs) or another method of enhancing privacy to ensure no business data is revealed.

 * Financial Solutions:
   - Ability to have permission based controls on a private chain so that user read/write permissions can be controlled at the smart contract level.